sej95/chat1115/README.md

 [![][image-feat-auth]][docs-feat-auth]

-### [Support Multi-User Management][docs-feat-auth]
+### `10` [Support Multi-User Management][docs-feat-auth]

-LobeChat supports multi-user management and provides two main user authentication and management solutions to meet different needs:
+IuaiChat supports multi-user management and provides two main user authentication and management solutions to meet different needs:

-- **next-auth**: LobeChat integrates `next-auth`, a flexible and powerful identity verification library that supports multiple authentication methods, including OAuth, email login, credential login, etc. With `next-auth`, you can easily implement user registration, login, session management, social login, and other functions to ensure the security and privacy of user data.
+- **next-auth**: IuaiChat integrates `next-auth`, a flexible and powerful identity verification library that supports multiple authentication methods, including OAuth, email login, credential login, etc. With `next-auth`, you can easily implement user registration, login, session management, social login, and other functions to ensure the security and privacy of user data.

-- [**Clerk**](https://go.clerk.com/exgqLG0): For users who need more advanced user management features, LobeChat also supports `Clerk`, a modern user management platform. `Clerk` provides richer functions, such as multi-factor authentication (MFA), user profile management, login activity monitoring, etc. With `Clerk`, you can get higher security and flexibility, and easily cope with complex user management needs.
+- [**Clerk**](https://go.clerk.com/exgqLG0): For users who need more advanced user management features, IuaiChat also supports `Clerk`, a modern user management platform. `Clerk` provides richer functions, such as multi-factor authentication (MFA), user profile management, login activity monitoring, etc. With `Clerk`, you can get higher security and flexibility, and easily cope with complex user management needs.

-Regardless of which user management solution you choose, LobeChat can provide you with an excellent user experience and powerful functional support.
+Regardless of which user management solution you choose, IuaiChat can provide you with an excellent user experience and powerful functional support.

 <div align="right">